Do Fishing Kayaks Flip Over Easily? The 3 Common Causes!

 Caught in the Surf

-The surf will then begin to push you into the shore, turns you sideways to the force of the wave, and your kayak rolls over.
+The surf then begins to push you into the shore, turns you sideways to the force of the wave, and your kayak rolls over.
 Not once, but maybe several times until you get to water shallow enough to stop it.

 Do Kayaks Tip Over Easily

 Kayaks are designed not to tip over easily.
 Today’s kayaks are wider and more stable than earlier models.
-With wider hulls, better materials, and sit-on-top kayaks becoming more popular than ever, you’ll find it very difficult to tip one over!
+With wider hulls, better materials, and sit-on-top kayaks becoming more popular, you’ll find it difficult to tip one over!
 Recreational and fishing kayaks are safer than ever!

 How To Stop Your Kayak From Flipping